donejs/donejs/docs/guides/guide.md

 Update `src/models/message.js` to:

 @sourceref ../../guides/guide/steps/10-message-model/message.js
-@highlight 11-12,only
+@highlight 10-12

 > New APIs Used:
-> - [set.Algebra](https://canjs.com/doc/can-set.Algebra.html) — used to describe a service-layer’s parameters.
-For example if `"api/messages?limit=20"` only returned 20 messages, you would configure the `limit` parameter behavior in the connection’s `set.Algebra`.
+> - [QueryLogic](https://canjs.com/doc/can-query-logic.html) — used to describe a service-layer’s parameters.
+For example if `"api/messages?limit=20"` only returned 20 messages, you would configure the `limit` parameter behavior in the connection’s `queryLogic`.
 > - [DefineList](https://canjs.com/doc/can-define/list/list.html) — used to define the behavior of an observable list of `Message`s.
-> - [superMap](https://canjs.com/doc/can-connect/can/super-map/super-map.html) — connects the `Message` type to the
+> - [superModel](https://canjs.com/doc/can-super-model.html) — connects the `Message` type to the
 >   restful `'/api/messages'` service.
 This adds [real-time](https://canjs.com/doc/can-connect/real-time/real-time.html), [fall-through-caching](https://canjs.com/doc/can-connect/fall-through-cache/fall-through-cache.html) and other useful behaviors.
 > - [loader](https://stealjs.com/docs/@loader.html) — references the module loader that is loading this code.
 All configuration
 >   in your _package.json_’s "steal" property is available, including the `serviceBaseUrl`.